 Instantly, Judge Smith was a hero to a cause.
 He was credited for standing up to the president and for standing up for the concept of an independent judiciary.
 It didn't matter that no other federal judge dared publicly follow him into the breach.
 It didn't matter that the president immediately backtracked on his comments.
 And it didn't matter that Judge Smith already knew the answer to the question he forced the Justice Department to sketch out.
 No, Judge Smith's well-timed temper tantrum made him a symbol of lone courage -- standing up for a downtrodden judiciary being picked on by an overbearing executive branch.

 Judge Smith sounded the alarm over judicial independence -- see how powerful a federal judge can be?
 He challenged the White House and Justice Department.
 And from a seat in his own courtroom he sure did go out of his way to bully those federal lawyers who had nothing to do with what the president had said.
 But you'll forgive me if I don't anoint him quite yet.
 Because you know who Judge Smith didn't stand up for?
 He never, even just once, stood up for U.S. District Judge Fred Biery, a fellow Texan, a fellow member of the judiciary, who for the past 10 months has been the target of vicious conservative political attacks.
+Justice Anthony Kennedy will be fine without Judge Smith's cavalry charge.
+So will Chief Justice John Roberts.
+The Supreme Court has plenty of other defenders.
+And what President Obama said about the court, and about the Constitution, is downright timid compared with what some of his predecessors have said about the justices.
+But what Judge Biery has endured this past few months is outrageous.
+And you would think that an appellate judge who was so quick to scold the White House would have been equally willing to scold anyone who would disrespect one of his colleagues, and judicial independence itself, that way.

 JUDGE BIERY AND JUDGE SMITH